jgfranco/formation/PM course/Foundations of Project Management/module 3.md

 - is all about learning from the work you did up front to put new processes and documentation in place

+## Lean
+The main principle in Lean methodology is the reduce of waste Types of waste:
+- Lack of proper documentation
+- Lack of process standards
+- Not understanding the customers’ needs
+- Lack of effective communication
+- Lack of process control
+- Inefficient process design
+- Failures of management

+### Lean 5S
+1. Sort: remove not needed items.
+Leave only the bare essentials
+2. Set in order: Arrange items so thet are easy to use.
+Label items that anyone cna find them or put them away.
+3. Shine: Keep eveything in its place.
+Clean your workspace everyday.
+4. Standardize: Perform the process in the same way every time.
+5. Sustain: Make a habit of maintaining correct procedures and instill discipline in your team

+## Six Sigma
+The seven key principles of Six Sigma are:

+1. Always focus on the customer.
+2. Identify and understand how the work gets done.Understand how work really happens.
+3. Make your processes flow smoothly.
+4. Reduce waste and concentrate on value.
+5. Stop defects by removing variation.
+6. Involve and collaborate with your team.
+7. Approach improvement activity in a systematic way.

+In depth [article](https://www.teamwork.com/project-management-guide/project-management-methodologies/) on Project Management Methodologies